Transocean: Acquisitions

 Effective on January 30, 2018, the company completed its acquisition of Songa Offshore.

-In December 2018, the company acquired Ocean Rig.
+Later that year in December, the company acquired Ocean Rig.

 Controversies

 Accidents and incidents

 Transocean was rated as a leader in its industry for many years.
 However, since the company's 2007 merger with GlobalSantaFe, Transocean's reputation has suffered considerably, according to EnergyPoint Research, an independent oil service industry rating firm.
 From 2004 to 2007, Transocean was the leader or near the top among deep-water drillers in "job quality" and "overall satisfaction."
 In 2008 and 2009, surveys ranked Transocean as last among deep-water drillers for "job quality" and next to last in "overall satisfaction."
 In 2008 and 2009, Transocean ranked first for in-house safety and environmental policies, and in the middle of the pack for perceived environmental and safety record.
 The Deepwater Horizon explosion and massive oil spill, starting in April 2010, further hurt its reputation.
 "Transocean is dominant, but the accident has definitely tarnished its reputation for worker safety and for being able to manage and deliver on extraordinarily complex deepwater projects," said Christopher Ruppel, an energy expert and managing director of capital markets at Execution Noble, an investment bank.